SNEWS2/hop-SNalert-app/snews-app-tutorial.md

 The app has several customizable options which change its behavior.
 Trying playing with a few of the options below, and refer to the source code and documentation for more options and help.

 * With `generate`, try changing the `--rate` and `--alert-probability` options to see how it affects the rates of message coincidence
-* Try editing the `example.env` file with different values of `COINCIDENCE_THRESHOLD` to change the time window (in seconds) that the app searches for message coincidences
+* Try editing the `example.env` file with different values of `COINCIDENCE_THRESHOLD` to change the time window (in seconds) that the app searches for message coincidences.
+  * note: you'll have to refresh your environment afterwards again using `source example.env`
 * Try sending individual alerts with `generate` in different terminals, instead of using `-p` to send endless messages

 ## Cleanup